Generic selectors

 Newcastle United

-The Club have announced plans to re-develop the Gallowgate End of the stadium.
-The plans which also include the construction of a new conference centre, hotel and residential apartments, would see the overall capacity of the ground increase to around 60,000.
-The plans are subject to local authority approval and as of yet no formal timescales as to when this might take place have been announced.
+The club has announced plans to redevelop the Gallowgate End of the stadium.
+The plans, which also include the construction of a new conference centre, hotel, and residential apartments, would increase the ground's overall capacity to around 60,000.
+The plans are subject to local authority approval, and as of yet, no formal timescales as to when this might take place have been announced.

 Norwich City